PAYMENT LIMITATIONS IN COMMUNITY-BASED CARE

-(a) Unless otherwise specified, service payment will be based upon each individual's assessed need for services as documented in the SPD CA/PS.
+(a) Unless otherwise specified, service payment is based upon an individual's assessed need for services as documented in CA/PS.

-(b) Payments for community-based care services are not intended to replace the resources available to an individual from their natural support system.
-Payment by SPD may be authorized only when the natural support system is unavailable, insufficient or inadequate to meet the needs of the individual.
+(b) Payments for home and community-based services are not intended to replace the resources available to an individual from the individual's natural support system.
+The Department may authorize paid services only to the extent necessary to supplement potential or existing resources within an individual's natural supports system.

-(d) Service plans will be based upon less costly means of providing adequate services consistent with client choice.
+(d) Service plans are based upon less costly means of providing adequate services consistent with consumer’s assessed need and choice.

-(e) SPD and AAA local office staff will monitor the progress of the individual.
-When a change occurs in the individual's service needs that may warrant a change in the service payment rate, staff will update the service plan.
+(e) An individual's progress is monitored by Department or AAA local office staff.
+When a change occurs in the individual's service needs that may warrant a change in the service payment rate, staff must update the service plan.

-(4) SERVICE PAYMENTS.
-All service payments must be prior authorized by SPD or AAA local office staff.
+(3) SERVICE PAYMENTS.
+All service payments must be prior authorized by the Department or AAA local office staff.

-(a) SPD and AAA Case Managers must authorize service payments from the rate schedule based on the individual's service program and assessed need for services documented in the SPD CA/PS.
+(a) Department and AAA case managers authorize service payments from the rate schedule based on an individual's service program and assessed need for services documented in CA/PS.

-(b) Any rate that differs from the rate schedule must be pre-authorized by SPD Central Office.
+(b) Any rate that differs from the rate schedule must be pre-authorized by the Department.

 (5) SPOUSAL SERVICES.
-SPD will not make direct payments to a spouse for providing community-based care services except for in-home services as provided in OAR chapter 411, division 030.
+The Department does not make direct payments to a spouse for providing community-based services except for in-home services as described in OAR chapter 411, division 030.

 (6) PAYMENTS FOR ADULT DAY SERVICES.

-(a) SPD and AAA local office staff may authorize payments to any Medicaid-Contracted Adult Day Services Program, as described in OAR chapter 411, division 066, in accordance with the rate schedule.
+(a) Payments to any Medicaid-contracted adult day services program, as described in OAR chapter 411, division 066, are authorized by Department or AAA local office staff and made in accordance with the rate schedule.

-(b) Adult day services may be authorized as part of an overall plan of services for service-eligible individuals and may be used in combination with other community-based care services if day services are the appropriate resource to meet a special need.
+(b) Adult day services may be authorized as part of an overall plan of services for service-eligible individuals and may be used in combination with other community-based services if adult day services are the appropriate resource to meet an identified need.

-(c) Adult day services may be authorized for payment as a single service or in combination with other community-based care services.
-Adult day services will not be authorized nor paid for if another provider has been authorized payment for the same service.
-Payments authorized for adult day services will be included in computing the total cost of services.
+(c) Department, or AAA local office staff, may authorize adult day services for payment as a single service or in combination with other home and community-based services.
+Adult day services are not authorized or paid for if another provider has been authorized payment for the same service.
+Payments authorized for adult day services are included in computing the total cost of services.

-(d) SPD will pay for a half day of program services when four or less hours of services are provided, and will pay for a full day of program services when more than four, but less than 24 hours are provided.
+(d) The Department pays for a half day of adult day services when four or less hours of services are provided, and pays for a full day of adult day services when more than four but less than 24 hours are provided.

 (7) PAYMENT FOR HOME DELIVERED MEALS.

-(b) Home-delivered meals may be authorized as part of an overall plan of services for service-eligible individuals and may be used in combination with other community-based care services if meals are the appropriate resource to meet a special need.
+(b) Medicaid home-delivered meals may be authorized as part of an overall plan of services for service-eligible individuals and may be used in combination with other in-home services if meals are the appropriate resource to meet an identified need.

-(A) Monthly service payment for SPD individuals is based on degree of impairment in each of the six activities of daily living as determined by the SPD CA/PS and the payment levels described in section (8)(b)(C) of this rule.
-The initial service plan must be developed prior to admission and must be revised if needed within 30 days.
-The service plan must be reviewed and updated at least quarterly or more often as needed, as per OAR 411-054-0034.
+(a) The monthly service payment for an individual receiving services in an ALF is based on the individual's degree of impairment in each of the six activities of daily living as determined by CA/PS and the payment levels described in paragraph (c) of this subsection.
+The individual's initial service plan must be developed prior to admission to the ALF and must be revised if needed within 30 days.
+The individual's service plan must be reviewed and updated at least quarterly or more often as needed as described in OAR 411-054-0034.

-(iii) Essential factors.
-Other essential factors considered are medical problems, structured living, medical management and other needs.
+(C) Other essential factors considered are medical problems, structured living, medical management, and other needs.

-(i) Level 1 -- All Title XIX, service priority level 1–13 eligible individuals are qualified for Level 1 or greater.
+(A) Level 1 — All Title XIX, service priority level 1–13 eligible individuals are qualified for Level 1 or greater.

-(ii) Level 2 -- Individual requires assistance in cognition/behavior AND elimination or mobility or eating.
+(B) Level 2 — Individual requires assistance in cognition and behavior AND elimination or mobility or eating.

-(iii) Level 3 -- Individual requires assistance in four to six activities of daily living OR requires assistance in elimination, eating and cognition/behavior.
+(C) Level 3 — Individual requires assistance in four to six activities of daily living OR requires assistance in elimination, eating, and cognition and behavior.

-(iv) Level 4 -- Individual is full assist in one or two activities of daily living OR requires assistance in four to six activities of daily living plus assistance in cognition/behavior.
+(D) Level 4 — Individual is full assist in one or two activities of daily living OR requires assistance in four to six activities of daily living plus assistance in cognition and behavior.

-(v) Level 5 -- Individual is full assist in three to six activities of daily living OR full assist in cognition/behavior AND one or two other activities of daily living.
+(E) Level 5 — Individual is full assist in three to six activities of daily living OR full assist in cognition and behavior AND one or two other activities of daily living.

-(D) The reimbursement rate for SPD individuals will not be more than the rates charged private paying individuals receiving the same type and quality of services.
+(d) The reimbursement rate for Department individuals receiving Medicaid services shall not be more than the rates charged by private paying individuals receiving the same type and quality of services.